 Upon the Worcester being ordered to the East Indies at the beginning of 1779 Captain Robinson surrendered the command to Captain George Talbot with fateful consequences for that officer.
 Instead he joined the Shrewsbury 74 in March, cruising off the Scilly Isles in April and giving chase to two French privateers, one of which, the Lorient-based Comte d’Artois 26, he captured.
 He was present in the Channel fleet retreat of August 1779, and joining Admiral Sir George Rodney’s relief force for Gibraltar he missed the Moonlight Battle off St. Vincent on 16 January 1780 as he had been required to escort the disabled Dublin 74, Captain Samuel Wallis, into Lisbon.
 The Shrewsbury then formed part of Commodore Hon.
 Robert Boyle Walsingham’s reinforcement which sailed for the Leeward Islands in May 1780 to join with Rodney, although she arrived in June, some weeks before her consorts, and she later sailed with Rodney’s depleted fleet to New York before its return to the West Indies in November.

 After joining the Leeward Islands fleet in July he went with it to New York before its return to the West Indies in November.
-He was present at the capture of St. Eustatius on 3 February 1781 and fought in Rear-Admiral Sir Samuel Hood’s action with the French off Martinique on 29 April 1781, losing six men killed and fourteen wounded.
+He was present at the capture of St. Eustatius on 3 February 1781 and fought in the Battle of Fort Royal on 29 April 1781, losing six men killed and fourteen wounded.
 Remaining under Hood’s orders, he fought at the Battle of the Chesapeake on 5 September 1781 where the Shrewsbury led the van and was roughly handled.
 Captain Robinson lost his leg to a cannon shot, his first lieutenant was killed, and in total his command suffered casualties of fourteen men killed and fifty-two wounded.
 The invalided Captain Robinson was succeeded two weeks later by the newly-posted Captain John Knight and he retired from the service with a three hundred guinea pension.

 In due course he became a superannuated rear-admiral, and he died on 23 November 1799 at his residence of 20 Henrietta Street, Bath.